erupt321/ruptchat/README.md

 	//rchat strict_width (Toggle maintaining the max log width; avoid box shrinking and expanding)

 	//rchat strict_length (Toggle maintaining the log length)

+	//rchat enhancedwhitespace (Toggle using Figure Spaces for menus if your on a non monospace font)

 	//rchat tab [tab name] (Change tab's without mouse input, goes to next tab if empty)